top of page

 Based on this information, it’s easy to see why dizziness and a loss of balance can be so concerning in dogs.
 Many of the potential causes of this condition are serious, so it’s important to take your pet to the vet as soon as possible to figure out what’s going on.

 The good news is that ear infection is the most common possibility from the list above.
 However, even if your dog just has an ear infection, you’ll need the help of a veterinary professional to treat the problem.
 Contact your nearest VEG location if you have any questions.
-You will always speak directly to a qualified veterinarian.
+Our animal hospitals are open 24 hours, and when you call, you'll speak directly to a qualified veterinarian.